Sneaker: Relentless

-Sneaker was a novella of about 17,000 words.
-I am expanding it to full size novel – Sneaker:Relentless.
+Sneaker: RelentlessSneaker was a novella of about 17,000 words.
+I have expanded it to a full size novel – Sneaker: Relentless.

-When Sneaker’s friend Slip is trapped in Hell while retrieving a soul sent down by mistake, she rushes to her aid, at the risk of her own soul being trapped in Hell forever.
+When Sneaker’s friend Slip is trapped in Hell while retrieving a soul sent down by mistake, she rushes to her aid at the risk of her own soul being trapped in Hell forever.
 A good friend could do no less.
 Sneaker is a Soul Retriever.
 She works with Getter from the Soul Retriever books; Soul Retrievers and Warn the Devil.

 In this 77,500 word novel, she’s on her own.

-An excerpt from Sneaker:
+An excerpt from Sneaker: Relentless,

 It had been Lowman who called.
-No chit chat, she came right to the point.
+No chit-chat, she came right to the point.
 “Sneak, this is Lowman.
 Slip’s in trouble.
 Can you help her?”

-Sneaker didn’t hesitate.
+I didn’t hesitate.
 “Of course.
 Where do you want to meet?”

 “That’s a problem.
 I got a busted leg and wrist.
 I’m no use.”